 While it’s easy to become dependent on opiates, it’s much harder to break that addiction.
 In fact, when you stop taking opioids once and for all, it’s known as detox.
 While detox is a step in the right direction, it will lead to a withdrawal.
+During this time users will experience some severe physiological distress and physical discomfort.
 Take a closer look at the opioid withdrawal timeline, as well as what to expect once it is complete.

 Committing to Addiction Recovery

 Opioid withdrawal doesn’t start until the client has decided that it’s time to begin recovery.
 However, this first step is often the hardest.
 Once a person decides to stop depending on opioid drugs, the withdrawal can begin.

 Imagine the clock for the opioid withdrawal timeline starts with the last use of the drug.
 From that point on, withdrawal can begin.
 Moreover, most clients will not notice the effects of withdrawal for several hours.
 That moment in time, however, is marked as the very beginning of the detox process, or hour zero.